cerner/fhir.cerner.com/content/soarian/r4/foundation/other/operationoutcome.md

 ------------------------------------------|------------------------------------------------------------------------------------------------------
 OperationOutcome.issue.__severity__	      | error
 OperationOutcome.issue.__code__	          | business-rule
 OperationOutcome.issue.__details__	      | More than 499 search results qualify for [%s] resource.
-Please narrow the search.
+Narrow the search.

-When a parameter which does not support combining values has more than one value:
+When a parameter that does not support combining values has more than one value:

 Element                                   | Value
 ------------------------------------------|------------------------------------------------------------------------------------------------------